alechenninger/blog/posts/fakes.md

   @Test
   void throwsIfAccountOnCreditHold() {
-      // This works with the current implementation, but what if our implementation
-      // instead changes to just call `charge` instead of first calling `checkCredit`,
-      // relying on the fact that `charge` will throw an exception in this case?
-The
-      // test will start failing, but actually there is no problem in the production
-      // code.
-This test is coupled to implementation detail. when(creditService.checkCredit(AccountId.of(1))).thenReturn(HOLD);
+      when(creditService.checkCredit(AccountId.of(1))).thenReturn(HOLD);
       assertThrows(
           CreditHoldException.class,
           () -> orderService.processOrder(account1, testOrder));

+      // The above test works with the current implementation, but what if our
+      // implementation  instead changes to just call `charge` instead of first
+      // calling `checkCredit`, relying on the fact that `charge` will throw an
+      // exception in this case?
+The test will start failing, but actually there
+      // is no problem in the production code.
+This test is coupled to
+      // implementation detail.
   }
 }
 ```